mazwat/mazwat.github.io/software-architecture-lm.md

 	}
 }
 ```
 Here you can see there's a picture of an icon, which is a pixel art sort coin, and we're going to create a script which is going to change the color of this icon.
-So the basic example
-here is a public class called
+So the basic example here is a public class called ``ChangeColorPropagateColor``,

--

-change color, propagate color,
-and already this feels a bit

-dffcaa

-weird.
-It's like it's trying to
-do too many things at once, so

-faedcd

-we've got.
-We define the
-renderer and then we start and

-afa

-then we assign the renderer to
-the object and then we use the

-dbf

-update to track the input
+and already this feels a bit weird.
+It's like it's trying to do too many things at once.
+We define the renderer and then we assign the renderer to the object and then we use the ``update`` to track the input
 keydown to see if somebody.